-Specialty Coffee — Has been around for almost four decades and refers to various elements throughout the coffee supply chain, not just a specific sort of high-quality coffee.
-Specialty Coffee industry has ushered in a revolution in specialty coffee since its inception in the 1970s, with the goal of “reviving the intrinsic quality” of coffee and laying the groundwork for two waves.
+Specialty Coffee — This has been around for almost four decades and refers to various elements throughout the coffee supply chain, not just a specific sort of high-quality coffee.
+The Specialty Coffee industry has ushered in a revolution in specialty coffee since its inception in the 1970s, with the goal of “reviving the intrinsic quality” of coffee and laying the groundwork for two waves.
 It has a significant global impact.

 To become Specialty, the following conditions must be met: 1.
 They originate from a possible farm with a good seed source; 2.
 Collection, processing, and preservation using the proper way; 3.
 Standard extraction (dispensing) process.